 If an audit results in a change in the firm's assessment, the size and reason for the change is communicated to the employer or its representative and noted in the record of the audit.

-For any relevant PRACTICE information, readers should consult the Practice Directives available on the WorkSafeBC website.
+For any relevant PRACTICE information, readers should consult the Practice Directives available on the WorkSafeBC website at www.worksafebc.com.